TEAK GARDEN FURNITURE CARE

 The oil can be applied with paint brushes or cotton cloth wipe, starting from the top and working downwards.
 Try to avoid applying too much oil all at once.
 Thick coatings are not good.
 If you have a large quantity of teak and want to seriously reduce the time, we would suggest using a plastic spray bottle to apply the oil.
 You will find the spraying method will oil between the slats very nicely and save you a lot of time.
 After about 5 - 15 minutes the oil will start to become 'tacky'.
 At this point the surface of the furniture should be wiped down with a clean cotton cloth, carefully removing all surplus oil.
 One coat is usually sufficient, but while you are already set up it's suggested to apply a second coat to the viewable surfaces after about one hour.
 Once you've completed the oiling and the surface is completely touch dry, a second clean cloth can be used to buff up the surface.

-FIRE HAZARD - Please be sure to dispose of any used rags and cleaning cloth carefully and in accordance with the instructions from the oil manufacturer.
-Teak oil on rags left in the sun or high heat is very combustible.
+TEAK OIL IS A FIRE HAZARD - Please be sure to dispose of any used rags and cleaning cloth carefully and in accordance with the instructions from the oil manufacturer.
+Teak oil on rags left in the sun, trash can, or high heat is very susceptible to spontaneous combustion.

-APPLYING TEAK SEALERS (recommended) - We highly recommend using SEMCO Natural, Honeytone pre-tinted or Clear sealer on outdoor teak.
-We currently do not sell this, but you can buy it online from various distributors.
-This sealer is easy, fast to apply and really helps prevent food/beverage stains.
+APPLYING TEAK SEALERS (recommended) - We highly recommend using SEMCO Honeytone Sealer (2 coats) on all outdoor teak.
+Then apply a final Clear Color Finish Sealer over table tops.
+Semco sealer is easy, fast to apply and really helps prevent food/beverage stains.

 WAIT ON NEW TEAK - With new teak you may notice a glossy/oily surface.
-Sealers do not adhere to new oily teak very well, so let it set outside in the sun for about 1-3 weeks to acclimate, then apply the teak sealer.
+Sealers do not adhere to new shinny teak very well, so let it set outside in the sun for a minimum of 1 week to acclimate, then apply the teak sealer.
+Or just wait till the next season.

 Is teak oil or teak sealer required for your teak outdoor furniture for warranty reasons?